Hestvika

-Hestvika is a village in the municipality of Hitra in Trøndelag county, Norway.
-The village is located on the eastern tip of the island of Hitra along the Trondheimsleia, about 6 km east of the village of Sandstad and the entrance to the Hitra Tunnel.
-The 0.36 km2 village has a population (2018) of 263 and a population density of 772 PD/km2.
+Hestvika is a village in Hitra Municipality in Trøndelag county, Norway.
+The village is located on the eastern tip of the island of Hitra along the Trondheimsleia, about 6 km east of the village of Sandstad where the entrance to the Hitra Tunnel is located.

+The 0.36 km2 village has a population (2024) of 278 and a population density of 772 PD/km2.

 Hestvika has a marina suitable for light watercraft.
 The Børøyholmen Lighthouse lies about 1.5 km to the northeast of the marina.
 The fishing village has various industries including fish processing.